 Students work together in small groups (pairs or groups of three) and use the GPS unit to locate a cache outside of their school.
 In completing this process, students use the display of the GPS to communicate with each other about what which direction to move, a new strategy to try, or what to do next, before coming to a group decision, which would be radically more difficult without the use of a GPS or similar digital tool.
 Because this activity is designed for 6th graders at the beginning of the school year, the teacher defines various structures for communication and suggests that all students take turns walking with the GPS, making observations out loud, and offering suggestions about how to locate the cache.
 Throughout the lesson, ActivEngage is also used as a classroom communication tool.
 Students add to a class brainstorm and refine their understanding of latitude and longitude by reading and interpreting their classmates’ responses to various questions.

 Critical thinking and problem solving are a main instructional focus for this particular lesson.
 During the lesson introduction, students generate and respond to purposeful questions when ranking the various items needed in order to locate a hidden object (which of these is more important, why are these more important than others, etc.) The problem embedded in this lesson, finding a hidden cache located outside of the school, requires students to use a digital tool (the GPS) and would be impossible without the use of this tool.
 The problem is authentic, as students are using their understanding of latitude and longitude to locate a tangible cache.
-Additionally, the task is authentic because it presents the students with a real-world application for latitude and longitude.
-Students most likely will not need to determine the latitude and longitude of a location on a world map in their personal lives; however, they are much more likely use a GPS to provide them with directions to a specific location.
+Additionally, the task is authentic because it presents the students with a real-world application for latitude and longitude and gives them an understanding for how GPS devices work, which the students will most likely use at some point in their lives.

 - Latitude and Longitude Flipchart

 - Latitude and Longitude Homework Coordinate Point List